syaheer-altaf/syaheer-altaf/README.md

 # Hello, I'm Mohamed Syaheer Altaf! 👋

 I am a graduate student with a specialization in computer engineering.
 My passion lies at the intersection of computer science and applied mathematics.
+Though, lately I have been dabbling with cybersecurity, let's see where that takes me.
 This GitHub account serves as a hub for my personal projects and small ideas.

 ## About Me